okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-soc-idp/go/integrationsteps.md

 ### Step 5: User signs in to Facebook

-After the user clicks on the sign-in link, the browswer should redirect to a sign-in page hosted by Facebook.
+After the user clicks on the sign-in link, the browser should redirect to a sign-in page hosted by Facebook.
 The credentials you enter originates from a test user that you configured in [Set up your Okta org (for social identity providers)](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-social-identity-providers).
 You don't need to make any code changes in your app to perform this step.

 <div class="common-image-format">